ACell Starts U.S. IPO Effort (Pending:ACLL)

 The main drivers for this expected growth are a growing incidence of chronic wounds, increasing demand for shorter hospital stays and more surgeries in the U.S.

-Also, The chart below shows the historical and forecast U.S. advanced wound care market size:
+Also, the chart below shows the historical and forecast U.S. advanced wound care market size:

 Major competitive or other industry participants include: